 If this is the case, then some measures should be taken, which are as follows:

-If the pregnant woman has eclampsia and is having seizures, she can be given anticonvulsants to cure it.
+If the pregnant woman has eclampsia and seizures, she can be given anticonvulsants to cure them.

 Doctors may also prescribe some low-dose aspirin for you.

-There are some things that you can also do, if you are suffering from eclampsia, to get out of this situation.
+You can also do some things if you are suffering from eclampsia to get out of this situation.
 They are the following:

 - Eat a healthy and balanced diet with all the nutrients the body needs.

-- You need to be proactive and undergo frequent check-ups, in addition to monitoring the baby.
+- You need to be proactive and undergo frequent check-ups and monitor the baby.

 - Get enough rest.